 The Group manages its capital to ensure it will be able to continue as a going concern while maximising the return to shareholders through optimising the debt and equity balance.
+In the short-term this means generating sufficient cash to repay the existing loans, whilst maintaining the dividend policy and investment in research and development.

 The Group monitors cash balances and prepares regular forecasts, which are reviewed by the Board.
-Since the year end, the Directors have proposed the payment of a dividend.
+Since the year end the Directors have proposed the payment of a dividend.
 In order to maintain or adjust the capital structure, the Group may, in the future, adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.